Sticky: A (Self) Love Story: Sex-positive feminism

 The film contains interviews with some of the founding members of the sex-positive feminism movement.
 These interviewees include Nina Hartley, Betty Dodson, Joani Blank, and Carol Queen.
 Judy Norsidian and Wendy Sanford who worked for many years on the publication of the historical sex education book Our Bodies, Ourselves both appear in the film.

 Issues

 Among the issues discussed in the film is the Anti-Obscenity Act that bans the sale of sex toys in the state of Alabama, and the contradictory stances of four major religions surrounding masturbation, which include Catholicism, Islam, Buddhism, and Judaism.

-Other topics include the controversial firing of the first African American Surgeon General by former U.S. President Bill Clinton; the career damaging fall-out after Paul Reubens's (Pee-Wee Herman) arrest for being caught in a pornographic theatre; current debates concerning sex education; the billion dollar sex toy industry; contradictory prostate cancer studies linked to male masturbation; the news media's obsession with sex addiction and sexual compulsion; the F.B.I. study that links compulsive masturbation to serial killers; the impact of pornography on relationships; opinions as to the future of masturbation.
+Other topics include the controversial "firing" of the first African American female Surgeon General, Dr. Joycelyn Elders, by former U.S. President Bill Clinton; the career damaging fall-out after Paul Reubens's (Pee-Wee Herman) arrest for being caught in a pornographic theatre; current debates concerning sex education; the billion dollar sex toy industry; contradictory prostate cancer studies linked to male masturbation; the news media's obsession with sex addiction and sexual compulsion; the F.B.I. study that links compulsive masturbation to serial killers; the impact of pornography on relationships; opinions as to the future of masturbation.